Koromix/rygel/src/goupile/README.md

 # Documentation

-You can find more information on [the official website](https://goupile.fr/), only in French for the time being.
+You can find more information on [the official website](https://goupile.fr/), in french and english.